cbib/TraceGroomer/README.md

 1. IsoCor results (.tsv measurments file).
 2. Results provided by the VIB Metabolomics Expertise Center (El-Maven results are shaped by VIB MEC team into a multi-sheet .xlsx file).
-3. A 'generic' .xlsx measurements file.
+3. A 'generic' .xlsx measurements file, manually set by the user.

 For any type of these supported inputs, TraceGroomer generates an independent file for:
 i) total metabolite abundances ii) Isotopologues iii) Isotopologues' proportions and iv) mean enrichment (a.k.a fractional contributions).